QuarkNerd/blog/lpage/_posts/2014-10-20-ie-run-js-wrong-context.md

 }
 {% endhighlight %}

-But thats probably the least of your worries.
+But that's probably the least of your worries.
 Firstly the main window thread will create a new myResource based on new information, then once the current windows thread comes back, it will overwrite myResource with a version based on outdated information.

 A third example can be seen when using knockout computed values - Knockout ignores re-entrant calls to ko.computed (it messes up the internal ko state of that computed).
 But in the case of a popup window, the computed might be triggered by a completely new event (not recursive) but be ignored because the current state of that computed tells knockout that it is being called recursively.